 - (b) Barrel length may not exceed 5.35 inches for semi automatic pistols and may not exceed 6 inches for revolvers. - (c) Wide "target" style hammers and triggers, if included on the firearm as originally manufactured are permitted. - (d) Only open sights may be used.
-The front sight must be a non-adjustable post sight.
+The front sight must be a nonadjustable post sight.
 The rear sight may be adjustable if the firearm was originally manufactured with an adjustable sight.
 Sights may be replaced but they must use the original dovetail cuts and must retain the original configuration of the firearm.
 Fiber optic sights are permitted. - (e) Barrels may be replaced with original factory or after market barrels with the same configuration and caliber of the original barrel.
 Modifications to the slide or frame to facilitate the use of the after market barrel are not permitted. - (f) Semi-Auto firearms must fire the first shot of every string in double action.
-Revolvers must fire ALL shots of every stage double action only. - (g) Semi-Auto trigger weight may not be less than 3.5 lbs. in any mode, revolver Trigger weight may not be less than 3.5 lbs. in double action mode. - (h) External finishes, either protective or decorative and other non-functional embellishments (such as engraving, inlays or inscriptions) are permitted. - (i) Production holsters must be designed for draw from the top only.
+Revolvers must fire ALL shots of every stage double action only. - (g) Semi-Auto trigger weight may not be less than 3.5 lbs. in any mode, revolver Trigger weight may not be less than 3.5 lbs. in double action mode. - (h) External finishes, either protective or decorative, and other non-functional embellishments (such as engraving, inlays or inscriptions) as well as, Milling of slides, slide ports designed to lighten the slide are allowed. - (i) Production holsters must be designed for draw from the top only.
 Holsters must cover the slide up to minimum of 1⁄2" below the ejection port in semi-autos and a minimum halfway down the cylinder on revolvers.
 Holster must prevent access to, or activation of, the trigger of the handgun when holstered.